 This enables you to annotate your JUnit tests with a Zephyr Scale key or name and generate a custom report when you run tests.

 To send the test results to Jira, you'll need to include a pre-made script (see the task below).

 Annotating JUnit Tests

-- Add the dependency to your pom file for the Test Management for Jira JUnit library.
+- Add the dependency to your .pom file for the Zephyr Scale JUnit library:

 This will generate the results file with test case keys.

 - Add annotations to your JUnit tests for the test case key or name:

 The Zephyr Scale test-execution-result file generates in the same execution folder.Finally, if you want to see an example of the Zephyr Scale integration with JUnit in action, we've got you covered.